 - 4.3.1 Undergraduate students are required to achieve a stage mean of 40%, with the exception of integrated Master's courses where the stage mean requirement is 50% in the final stage (as modules taken in the final stage of these degrees are at level 7), and 120 credits in order to progress to the next stage or to be considered for an award, following the application of rules on trailed, compensated and condoned credit.
-The uncapped stage mean is used for progression purposes as it indicates academic potential while the capped mean is used for transfer and award purposes and for progression on 4 stage degrees with an integrated study abroad year.
-The stage mean includes all marks achieved on modules taken in the stage, including marks of zero and fail marks. - 4.3.2 Postgraduate students are required to achieve a capped stage mean of 50% and the credit requirement set out in the University's Academic Framework to be considered for individual postgraduate awards, following the application of rules on compensated and condoned credit. - 4.3.3 The University's Academic Framework sets out the overall credit volume requirements for each taught award and the minimum credit requirement that needs to be achieved to be recommended for a degree (see Appendix A).
+The capped stage mean is used for progression, transfer and award purposes and for progression on 4 stage degrees with an integrated study abroad year.
+The stage mean includes all marks achieved on modules taken in the stage, including marks of zero and fail marks. - 4.3.2 In accordance with regulation 2.5.1 above, a part-time undergraduate student can study up to a maximum of 80 credits in any one academic year.
+As a result each stage of the course is generally taken over two years rather than one.
+Part-time courses delivered over five years may also include modules from more than one stage (level) in a single year of study.
+In order to avoid a student commencing the second year of a stage carrying insufficient credit, their progress must be considered by the PAB at the end of each year of study as follows: - The PAB should offer resits for any modules failed to ensure that the student is able to acquire sufficient credit to enable progression to occur on completion of the full stage (ie achievement of the stage mean and a minimum of 80 credits, subject to the rules on trailed credit, compensation and condonement, to be considered for progression at the end of the full stage - see regulation 4.5.3); - Where a student's performance is such that future progression is precluded, having exercised relevant resit opportunities, the PAB will determine any retrieval opportunities prior to continued progress (eg repeat of stage / semester / module or discretionary temporary withdrawal and second resits).